Strip deformations of decorated hyperbolic polygons: Arcs and arc complexes

 The following theorem is a classical result from combinatorics about the topology of the arc complex of a polygon.
 See, for instance, \cite{penner} for a proof by Penner. \begin{thm} The arc complex $\ac {\poly n}$ ($n\ge 4$) is a sphere of dimension $n-4$. \end{thm} Fig.\ref{achexa} shows the arcs and the arc complex of a hexagon.
 The dual of the codimension 0 and 1 simplices gives a convex polytope known as \emph{associahedron}.
 See Fig.\ref{asso} for the associahedron of dimension 3.

-The following theorem about the arc complex of once-punctured polygons was proved by Penner in \cite{penner}. \begin{thm} ~ The arc complex $\ac{\punc n}$ of a punctured $n$-gon,($n\geq 2$), is homeomorphic to a sphere of dimension $n-2$. \end{thm} Fig.\ref{acpuncsq} gives an illustration of the arc complex of a once-punctured quadrilateral.
+The following theorem about the arc complex of once-punctured polygons was proved by Penner in \cite{penner}. \begin{thm} ~ The arc complex $\ac{\punc n}$ of a punctured $n$-gon,($n\geq 2$), is homeomorphic to a sphere of dimension $n-2$. \end{thm}